 ✓ When a customer pays with cash, Merchants apply a cash discount to the purchase.

-Visa, Mastercard, Discover, American Express collectively the card associations have strict guidelines on how a Cash Discount program must be implemented.
-There are three things every merchant must do to have a compliant Cash Discount program:
+Visa, Mastercard, Discover, American Express (Card brands or networks) have strict guidelines on how a cash discount program must be implemented.
+That said, there are three things every merchant must do to have a compliant cash discount program:

 1) Compliant signage must be posted at the door(entrance) and checkout